iamjatinchauhan/LearningManagementSystem/README.md

 7. Provide searching facilities & REDUCES PAPERORK.

 ## What Are The Benefits of an LMS?
-a.
-The more obvious benefits of an LMS include the development of knowledge amongst students or employees.
+- The more obvious benefits of an LMS include the development of knowledge amongst students or employees.
 But let’s dig a little deeper into why an LMS is so useful.
-b.
-First, an LMS gives an organization somewhere to centrally house its training and development content.
+- First, an LMS gives an organization somewhere to centrally house its training and development content.
 It can be stored, managed, edited and deleted from within the same software.
-c.
-An LMS also saves money, since traditional forms of training like seminars or training days directly impact the company’s bottom line.
+- An LMS also saves money, since traditional forms of training like seminars or training days directly impact the company’s bottom line.
-d.
-With an LMS, learners can access their eLearning environment from anywhere, at any time, at their own pace and without draining additional company resources or incurring travel expenses.
+- With an LMS, learners can access their eLearning environment from anywhere, at any time, at their own pace and without draining additional company resources or incurring travel expenses.

 ## How Does an LMS Work?
 - To experience the way an LMS works, let’s take a look at a very basic example of how an LMS can be deployed.